viral29-ui/ukita_installer/README.md

-Use The fllowing commands to build the installer
+Use The following commands to build the installer

 sudo apt-get install -y nsis unzip